nlapier2/mouseGWASAnalysisPackage/README.md

 # mouseGWASAnalysisPackage

 This is a package for leave-one-chromosome-out (LOCO) GWAS analysis of mouse clinical traits via pylmm on hoffman2.
-The only dependencies are numpy, sklearn and scipy, which are pylmm dependencies.
+The only dependencies are numpy, sklearn and scipy.
 These are probably already installed by default, but if you have problems you may want to run "pip install --user numpy scipy sklearn".
+NOTE: This package requires Python 3.
+The lines below may have to be run with "python3" instead of "python", depending on your environment.

 ### Quick Usage